How to become

 Work

-You could start as an admin assistant with a company and move into financial services by training on the job.
+You could start as an admin assistant with an organisation and move into a customer service or financial services role through on-the-job training and promotion.

 Direct Application

-You could apply directly to become a financial services customer adviser.
+You can apply directly for jobs to become a financial services customer adviser.
 It will help if you have:

 - GCSEs or equivalent in English and maths